poitin/Conjunctive-Partial-Deduction/README.md

 LOG> :eval

 This will prompt for values of the free variables.
-The terms entered for these values may themsleves contain free variables which will be instantiated during evaluation
+The terms entered for these values may themselves contain free variables which will be instantiated during evaluation

 XS = [1,2,3]
 YS = [4,5,6]